objectionary/game-of-life/README.md

 <br />

-Some objects are not shown because they simply check the correctness of input data and convert strings to ints.
+Additional helper objects for input validation and string-to-integer conversion are not shown.